curiousitau/wal2http/EVENT_SINK.md

 ## Overview

-The wal2http service supports three types of event sinks:
+The walpipe service supports three types of event sinks:

 1. **HTTP** - Sends events to a generic HTTP endpoint
 2. **Hook0** - Sends events to a Hook0 event management service